SuperOfficeDocs/superoffice-docs/user-guide/en/search-options/index.md

 * If you click the **Find** button on the top bar, you open the [Find screen][1], where you can search for data in SuperOffice.
 * You can use [FastSearcher][3] or the [history list][5] to search for companies, sales, projects and selections.
-* You can use [freetext search][2] to search for any text which users have entered in SuperOffice CRM
+* You can use [freetext search][2] to search for any text that users have entered in SuperOffice CRM

 ## What would you like to do now?